Aleksandrovo, Targovishte Province

 Aleksandrovo is a village in Northern Bulgaria.
 The village is located in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Aleksandrovo currently has a population of 232 people with a permanent address registration in the settlement.

 Geography

-Aleksandrovo village is located in Municipality Targovishte, 24 kilometers away from Pavlikeni.
+Aleksandrovo village is in municipality Targovishte, 24 kilometers away from Pavlikeni.
 The river Studena passes close to the village.

 The village thrives in the cultivation of sunflowers and corn.

 The elevation of the village ranges between 300 and 499 meters and it has an average elevation of 442 meters above sea level.